imkotar/tennis/README.md

-# tennis
+# Tennis the game
-Tennis game written using JavaScript
+Tennis game written using JavaScript.